Web3 Domains And The Future Of Blockchain GamingApr 12, 2022·Last updated on Apr 12, 2022

 Login integration can create a more connected experience for players across games they love by enabling the porting of data from one metaverse or game to another in a more seamless way.
 This interoperability allows for universal Avatars, NFTs, shared leaderboards, etc.

-On this basis, in the future we can have awesome, never-before-seen video game events like metagames — metaverse triathlons built on NFT domain player identities...and anything else we want to create.
+On this basis, in the future we can have awesome, never-before-seen video game events like metagames — metaverse triathlons built on Web3 domain player identities...and anything else we want to create.

 Web3 games and metaverses can also create higher order and more valuable reward programs given the depth of data users can bring and permission to the apps and dapps.